hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 ## What’s next?

 The next step for the HPE GreenLake APIs is to provide language specific SDK, which would provide better handling in PowerShell and Python, with stronger type checking and exception handling.
 In the meantime, I have shown you through this blog post that it is already possible to integrate with HPE GreenLake platform using the most popular scripting languages.
+You can get the source code for these scripts from [our community tooling repository](https://github.com/hpe-dev-incubator/GLP-API-Tooling).

 Do you have any questions on HPE GreenLake platform API?
 Please join the [HPE Developer Community Slack Workspace](https://developer.hpe.com/slack-signup/) and start a discussion in our [\#hpe-greenlake-api](https://hpedev.slack.com/archives/C02EG5XFK8Q) channel.